Sustainable-Sanitation-Alliance/newsbox/README.md

 In this documentation, you will learn
-1.understand the basic structure of the RSS
++ understand the basic structure of the RSS
-2.add useful elements to the feed using the configuration file
++ add useful elements to the feed using the configuration file
-3.how to design your feed according to our guidelines and examples
++ how to design your feed according to our guidelines and examples
-4.create your own feed for
++ create your own feed for

 # Integration of the feed